Abscissa – the horizontal baseline of a chart, x-axis.

-Mercantilism - A political doctrine against which Adam Smith fought in 1776.
+Mercantilism – A political doctrine against which Adam Smith fought in 1776.
 Mercantilists were impressed by the fact that precious metals (namely gold) were in universal demand and that these metals could buy anything.
-They argued for policies that would yield a favorable balance of trade (excess of exports over impo31rts).
-They also argued for authoritarian control which would seek to restrict imports thus insuring the retention of gold.
+They argued for policies that would yield a favorable balance of trade (excess of exports over imports).
+They also argued for authoritarian control which would seek to restrict imports thus ensuring the retention of gold.
 Although this theory is disavowed by most nations today, in practice, they still tend to restrict imports whenever possible.

 Microeconomics – An analysis with deals with the study of individual markets, economies, people or companies.